-In this article you can find my travel guide to visiting Palanwa, one of the most beautiful islands in the world.
+In this article, you can find my travel guide to visiting Palawan, one of the most beautiful islands in the world.

-If you’re looking for a paradisiac place for an unforgettable holiday, then Palawan is for you.
-It has been declared by Condè Nast the most beautiful island in the world.
+If you’re looking for a paradisiac place for an unforgettable holiday, then Palawan is the right place.

-People who visit Asia often choose countries such as Thailand, Vietnam or Indonesia but the Philippines are becoming more and more popular.
-Out of all the 7107 that are part of the Philippines there is one particular island that I love: Palawan.
+People who visit Asia often choose countries such as Thailand, Vietnam, or Indonesia, but the Philippines is increasingly popular.
+Out of all the 7107 that are part of the Philippines, there is one particular island that I love: Palawan.

 Palawan is an amazing place, probably the place you’ve always dreamed of!

 There are daily flights for Puerto Princesa, the capital of Palawan, from Manila and other cities in the Philippines.
 If you book your flight a few months in advance, you can find good deals with Cebu Pacific, the low-cost airline in the Philippines.
 Alternatively, you can take the ferry from Manila, but it takes a long time: about 24 hours.
 Once you land in Palawan, you can get around using Jeepneys or Tricycles, the country’s most popular means of transportation.
 There are no taxis.